fwhelan/fwhelan.github.io/contact.markdown

      <p style="color:#008CEE">Apply by 3 April 2023</p>
   </div>
   <div class="box3">
-    <p style="color:#008CEE">Funded Undergraduate Summer Studentship for a research position to run July-Sept for 8-weeks.
+    <p style="color:#008CEE">We are seeking an enthusiastic student interested in microbiology to join our group as a funded Undergraduate Summer Student.
+The research position will focus on the microbes that inhabit the cystic fibrosis lung microbiome.
+The position will run July-Sept for 8-weeks.
 Learn more about the programme and apply <a href="https://www.nottingham.ac.uk/researcher-academy/wellcome-biomedical-vacation-scholarships/index.aspx">here</a>.</p>
   </div>
 </div>
 <br>